 Communications and media coverage

 In early February the World Rugby conference was widely reported, with Dr Williams interviewed on TV and quoted in print.
-This was followed by extensive BBC coverage of the recommendations in July, with interviews broadcast on TV, BBC Radio 4 news bulletins and commentary on the BBC news website, as well as newspaper coverage.
+This was followed by extensive BBC coverage of the recommendations in July, with interviews broadcast on TV, BBC Radio 4 news bulletins and commentary on the BBC news website, as well as newspaper coverage of the safety risks of transgender inclusion in women’s rugby.

 Dr Williams was a guest on Julia Hartley-Brewer’s Talk Radio show to respond to events, such as when a rape crisis centre advertised for “self-identified women”, when the UK government’s long-awaited response to the consultation on GRA reform was leaked, and when a female-born transgender person lost an appeal to be named on their child’s birth certificate as the father after having given birth to the child.